TheAgentCompany/TheAgentCompany/workspaces/tasks/sde-run-janusgraph/checkpoints.md

 # Checkpoints

 This task has 6 points in total.
-If the last check passes, then full credits are granted.
-Otherwise, partial credits might be granted if only some checkpoints are completed.
+Partial credits might be granted if only some checkpoints are completed.

 ## Checkpoint 1 (1pt)

 Check if JanusGraph repo is cloned

-## Checkpoint 2 (2pt)
+## Checkpoint 2 (3pt)

-Check if binary file is built
+Check if binary file is built (Here needs to add skip the docker in pom.xml so give more points on it)

-## Checkpoint 3 (3pt)
+## Checkpoint 3 (2pt)

 Check the JanusGraph Server as an HTTP endpoint